-PNE 014 Personal &amp; Vocational Concepts (PVC) I Assists students to understand the vocation of practical nursing as well as the roles and responsibilities of the Licensed Practical Nurse.
+PNE 014 Personal & Vocational Concepts (PVC) I Assists students to understand the vocation of practical nursing as well as the roles and responsibilities of the Licensed Practical Nurse.
 This course provides information regarding the legal and ethical aspects of nursing, nursing history and trends, the role of the practical and professional nurse in a variety of settings, the interprofessional approach to patient care and quality improvement processes.
 Quality of care and evidenced based practice will be incorporated in each class.
 Offered fall semester.
 1 hour PNE 015 Pharmacology Covers the basic principles of pharmacology, administration of medication, the effects of drugs on the body systems and the practical nurse's responsibilities and limitations in the care of patients receiving drug therapy.
 The study of specific drugs is also integrated into systems courses.
 Offered fall semester.
 2 hours PNE 019 Clinical II Students will have the opportunity to gain knowledge from observation in a variety of healthcare settings to include a variety of settings such as: Women's Care, Surgery, Rehabilitation, Public Health, Home Health, Respiratory, Dietary, Mental Health, Out- Patient Clinic, Dementia Unit, ICU.
 Requires 64 hours of clinical experience.
 Pass/Fail only.
 Offered interim term.
 1.5 hours PNE 022 Nursing of Adults II Presents information on nursing care of the adult with medical- surgical disorders to include diagnostic tests, therapeutic treatment, prevention, and rehabilitation incorporating the nursing process.
 Pharmacology will be included with each body system.
 Offered spring semester.
 6 hours PNE 023 Clinical III Continues clinical experiences with competencies in caring for adult clients with physical and psychosocial needs.
 Requires 240 hours of clinical experience.
 Pass/Fail only.
 Offered spring semester.
-5.5 hours PNE 024 Personal &amp; Vocational Concepts (PVC) II Continues to emphasize the role of the practical nurse.
+5.5 hours PNE 024 Personal & Vocational Concepts (PVC) II Continues to emphasize the role of the practical nurse.
 Incorporates Quality Assurance and Quality of Care concepts.
 Incorporates the use of technology in healthcare.
 Emphasis is placed upon the importance of leadership skills essential in functioning professionally with clients, family, significant others and members of the health care team.
-Concepts of productive 1 hour management are integrated in the learning process which allows the student to develop effective leadership skills.
-A focus is placed on problem solving and decision making techniques to prepare the student for a leadership/management role within various healthcare settings.
+Concepts of productive management are integrated in the learning process which allows the student to develop effective leadership skills.
+A focus is placed 1 hour healthcare settings.
 Offered summer semester.